fnordoglargh/metametalmapper/README.md

 3. Copy `MATCH (n) RETURN n` into the command text field (starting with a $) and hit the play button.
 4. The displayed graph contains all crawled band, artist and album nodes.
-5. Click on some of the nodes or edges to see the individual properties.
+5. Click on some nodes or edges to see the individual properties.

 To filter the albums try `MATCH (b:Band)--(m:Member) RETURN b, m` and hit the play button.
 The resulting graph is a bit slimmer.